The highlighted information on this page refers to functionality not yet generally available. It is available only in the Preview Sandbox environment.

 The Advanced Search page is displayed.

-- Select the object you are searching for.
+- Select the type of object you are searching for.

 Projects is selected by default.

-- (Optional) Type a keyword in the field available at the top of the list.
+- (Optional) Type a keyword in the field at the top of the list, then click Search.

-- (Optional) Click Filter Your Results to filter your search results based on specific field types.
+(Optional) Without typing a keyword, click Filter Your Results to filter your search results based on specific field types.

 For more detailed information, see "Filtering Search Results."